 Maine is one of our favorite states in the United States.
+With that being said, the simple monthly budget template we adhere too almost always has allocations set aside for a Maine visit each year.
+With so many beautiful landscapes and unique views, it’s hard not too.
 We try to visit Maine every year as it has many beautiful landscapes and unique views in every season.
 The best weather to visit Maine is during late Spring, Summer and early Fall.

 Maine has a spectacular combination of welcoming people, delicious food and multi-generational activities.
 No matter your age or gender Maine has something fun to offer to every visitor.

 When visiting the midcoast of Maine you will quickly come to enjoy the slow pace and relaxed atmosphere of the region take over your vacation.
 We visited on the shoulder season at the beginning of May and the weather was fantastic, the prices were lower and the places were less crowded.

 In this guide we have split the coast of Maine in three regions: The Maine Beaches, the Midcoast of Maine and DownEast Acadia.

 The Complete Iconic Off-The-Beaten-Path Road Trip along Maine’s Coast

 My favorite things to enjoy in the midcoast of Maine are visiting the many charming small towns, taking a stroll through each downtown and visiting many of the arts venues and quaint shops.
 When in Maine you need to photograph and visit as many of the state’s 65 lighthouses.
 Maine is one of those states that keep pulling you back to visit again.

 The best way to explore the coast of Maine by car, so you can stop at any historic town or beautiful viewpoint you come across.
 Mazda provided us with the 2019 Mazda CX-5 Signature AWD which is perfect for road trips with a cool HUD (heads up display) too keep our eyes on the road, integrated navigation and up to 27 MPG.